panghongye/react-navbar/README.md

 # Dynamic ReactJS Navigation Bar
 Bootstrap Navigation bar rebuilt with React components.
 Written in ECMAScript 6 (ES6).
 No external stylesheets!
 This navigation bar is built with [Radium](http://projects.formidablelabs.com/radium/) inline styling.

+This is a fork of https://github.com/haridusenadeera/react-navbar adding onClick handlers to items.

 ### Desktop View